All Physicians’ Forms

 Levocarnitine

-New orders for Levocarnitine: Fax the Levocarnitine Administration Order Form to Pharmacy at 206-343-4884.
+Fax the Sodium thiosulfate (STS) Order Form to Pharmacy at 206-343-4884.

-When seeing patients in the dialysis facility, be aware of areas which are considered microbiologically clean or dirty, the need for hand hygiene when entering and exiting the clinical areas of the facility and for appropriate lab coat or gown coverage when interacting with the patient if potential blood or body fluid exposure is possible.
+When seeing patients in the dialysis facility, please be aware of areas which are considered microbiologically clean or dirty, the need for hand hygiene when entering and exiting the clinical areas of the facility and for appropriate lab coat or gown coverage when interacting with the patient if potential blood or body fluid exposure is possible.

 Hepatitis B Positive Patients